Addictions & Their Conditions

 - Packed into premade cigar tubes or hollowed out cigars (called “blunts”)

-- In small hand pipes designed for smoking marijuana (sometimes called, “bowls”)
+- Small hand pipes designed for smoking marijuana (sometimes called, “bowls”)

-- In larger pipes of varying complexity and size, that may include water chambers (called, “bongs”)
+- Larger pipes of varying complexity and size, that may include water chambers (called, “bongs”)

-- In elaborate pipes with hose attachments for multiple users (called, “hookahs”)
+- Elaborate pipes with hose attachments for multiple users (called, “hookahs”)

-Marijuana can also be processed and added into foods (“edibles”).
+Marijuana can also be processed for introduction into foods (“edibles”) and other methods of delivery.

-In some areas of the country, Marijuana is popularly viewed as a safe – even recreational – substance, especially when compared to other street drugs like heroin and cocaine (or even when compared to the ravages caused by alcohol abuse and drug addiction).
+In some areas of the country, Marijuana is popularly viewed as a safe – even recreational – substance, especially when compared to other street drugs like heroin and cocaine (or even when compared to the ravages caused by other addictions like alcohol).

 Several states in the country are enacting laws to establish regulated “medical marijuana” dispensaries, where the drug is available by prescription.
-Other states are fully legalizing marijuana use, or decriminalizing its possession.
+Still other states are legalizing the use of marijuana, or decriminalizing its possession.

-What are the Signs and Symptoms of Marijuana Addiction?
+What are the Signs and Symptoms of Marijuana Addiction and Abuse?

 Marijuana use can increase paranoia, and depression, as well as causing the inability to think clearly.
 Although these effects will tend to wear off within a relatively short period, for some users they can last for an extended period of time.
 Some psychological effects can last for months.